 Have you long had dreams of becoming a hotelier?
 If so, you're on the right page.

 There are several factors to consider before turning your dream of opening a hotel can become a reality.
 With 8 simple steps, we're here to guide you along the way.

 In the guide below, we'll review the most pressing questions around how to open a hotel, including how to carry out market research, come up with a concept, secure funding and create a stellar business plan to ensure your hotel succeeds.
 Ready, set, go...

 1. Market research in the hotel industry

-The very first step in any business venture, whether it be a corner shop, cafe, or hotel, is to verify whether it’s commercially viable to open the business up within your proposed location.
+The very first step in any business venture is to verify whether it’s commercially viable to open a hotel within your proposed location.

 In our guide on how to carry out market research for a hotel, you'll find solid advice on collating data on the most important aspects of market research, including hot hotel industry trends, your competition, and the habits of your target customers.